MohamedKhedr700/core-repository/README.md

 }
 ```

-The `PostUtility` class extends the `Utility` class, and implements the `UtilityInterface` interface.
+The `UserUtility` class extends the `Utility` class, and implements the `UtilityInterface` interface.

 The `Utility` class has two constants, `MODULE_LOWER` and `MODULE_UPPER`.